Gallery Header

 Collection of Sophie & Edwin Bronstein

 The inspiration for this piece came from a legend about the romantic entanglements of one of history's most notorious monarchs.
-The story has it that Henry VIII of England, in an attempt to discredit his second queen, Anne Boleyn, and clear the marital path to wife number three, spread the word that Anne — in addition to the official line about being an adulterer — was possessed of a supernumerary breast.
+The story has it that Henry VIII of England — wasting no efforts in his attempt to discredit his second queen, Anne Boleyn, and thereby clearing the marital path to wife number three — spread the word that Anne, in addition to the official line about being an adulterer/traitor, was possessed of a supernumerary breast.

-Such a gland (real or imagined) was known as a “witch's teat” and all that name implies.
-If Anne Boleyn did actually possess anything unusual in that area, the so-called teat would probably have been little more than a superfluous nipple.
-Regardless, this chat about extra cleavage in the royal décolletage did get some people whispering that their queen might deserve a trip to the stake or dunking stool.
+Such a gland was popularly known as a “witch's teat” and came with all the supernatural connotations that name implies.
+Satan himself was said to suckle there.
+If Anne Boleyn did actually possess anything unusual in that area, the so-called teat would probably have been little more than a mole or at most a superfluous nipple — both of which are quite common.
+Anne is said to have had a mole on her neck which was considered unsightly, so she took to wearing a black velvet ribbon to cover it.
+Regardless, this gossip about a fifty percent bonus in the royal décolletage did get people whispering that their young queen might deserve a trip to the stake or dunking stool.

-Anne was also rumored to be polydactyl — that is, having on her hands more than the usual number of digits.
+Anne is also rumored to have been polydactyl — that is, having more than the usual five digits per hand.
+She is said to have hidden her extra fingers in long sleeves, which started a new fashion craze at court.
 Presumably, these additional fingers further confirmed her as a witch and therefore a danger to national security.
-Clearly, the tarot deck was stacked against her.
+The tarot deck was stacked against her.

-Here I have presented the tragic queen prior to her visit to the chopping block with all of her alleged attributes prominently restored, in a portrait after the manner of Hans Holbein the Younger.
+Here I present the tragic queen prior to her visit to the chopping block with all of her alleged witchy attributes prominently restored.
+We see her plucking petals from a Tudor rose, in a portrait after the manner of Hans Holbein the Younger.

 Previous Page Home Page Next Page